Koi Varieties and Breeds

 Classic

 Black body with red and white markings.
-Showa are often confused with Sanke but have a key difference โ€” in Showa, the black (sumi) is the base color and wraps around the body including the head and fins, while in Sanke, white is the base.
-Young Showa can look dramatically different from adults as their sumi develops and changes with age, making them fascinating fish to grow on.
+Showa are often confused with Sanke but have a key difference โ€” in Showa, the black (sumi) is the base color and wraps around the body including the head and fins.
+Young Showa can look dramatically different from adults as their sumi develops with age.

 โญ•